Help this game reach its goal

 free copy

 The SRD is all well and good but sometimes it's nice to have all the formatting.
-Take a community copy!!
+Take a free copy!!
 If there are none left, feel free to reach out to me on twitter and I can get you set up.

 Download demo